Supreme Court on delay in lodging FIR / Complaint. Consequences of delay. What is not considered as delay? When is delay condoned?

 Also Read: Cross Cases / FIR – Supreme Court Guidelines

-3. Supreme Court Judgments
+3. Supreme Court Judgments: Delay in lodging FIR

 - Plausible explanation for delay is a must.